AnnaQC/capture_tmp/README.md

 ------------------------------------------
 1. Download binary file for lxml to install pytest-allure-adaptor for your python version and OS (we use python 2.7) from here : http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml
 2. Install selenium, pytest, pytest-allure-adaptor using pip to run tests
-3. Download allure-commandline to generate report, unzip it and add allure-cli/bin/ to the system PATH (link to download allure-cli:  https://github.com/allure-framework/allure-cli/releases/tag/allure-cli-2.4)
+3. Download allure-commandline to generate report, unzip it and add C:\Program Files\allure-commandline\bin to the system PATH (link to download allure-commandline: https://github.com/allure-framework/allure-core/releases/tag/allure-core-1.4.23.HOTFIX1)

 ------------------------------------------